 What is epidemic thunderstorm asthma?

-Grass pollen season brings a seasonal increase in asthma and hay fever.
+Grass pollen season brings a seasonal increase in and .
 It also brings the chance of thunderstorm asthma.
 When a large number of people develop asthma symptoms over a short period of time, caused by high amounts of grass pollen and a certain type of thunderstorm, it is known as epidemic thunderstorm asthma.

 Melbourne experienced the world’s largest epidemic thunderstorm asthma event on 21 November 2016, with thousands of people developing breathing difficulties in a very short period of time.